 For Co-Chair of the Christian Spirituality Group of the AAR: Margaret Benefiel, Ph.D., Executive Director of the Shalem Institute (www.Shalem.org), has served as Chair of the Academy of Management's Management, Spirituality, and Religion Group.
 She has held various leadership roles in Spiritual Directors International.
 Over 1,000 executives, managers, and other leaders have participated in her seminars and courses.
 Author of Soul at Work and The Soul of a Leader, and co-editor of The Soul of Supervision, Dr. Benefiel has also written for The Leadership Quarterly, Management Communication Quarterly, Managerial Finance, Journal of Organizational Change Management, Organization, Personal Excellence, Psychology of Religion and Spirituality, America, Presence, The Way, Studies in Spirituality, Radical Grace, and Faith at Work.

-Other Events at the AAR
+Other Events at the AAR and Ways to Get Involved in the Society

 The Christian Spirituality Group of the AAR offers four sessions during the Annual Meeting: